caiocsgomes/articles/2-argocd-app-of-apps-implementation.md

 As we don't want to deploy all these applications manually, we can use the app of apps pattern to deploy them all at once.

 Now that we have a general idea of purpose of the app of apps pattern, in this post we will try to make it easier using helm templating.
-Let's go over on how to use helm and then common manifests with argocd and then how to use it in the app of apps pattern automating the apps generation with helm.
+Let's go over on how to use helm charts and common manifests with argocd, and then how to use it in the app of apps pattern automating the argocd app generation with helm.

 In the first two parts I'll just go over the docs, so nothing new, but in the last part I'll show how to use helm to generate the app of apps project in an automated way.

 ## Deploying external helm charts with argocd
 Usually we want to deploy external applications using helm charts, for instance, if we want to deploy an operator we just want to specify the chart we want to use and the values.yaml.
 In argocd we can treat these applications as dependencies and create a helm project specifying the helm chart repository and the values.yaml.

-The argocd has a good example for this and we will use to explain this part: https://github.com/argoproj/argocd-example-apps/tree/master/helm-dependency.
+The argocd has a good example for this and we will use it to explain this part: https://github.com/argoproj/argocd-example-apps/tree/master/helm-dependency.

 So, we create a folder project with the following structure: